AI app development is the future. Here, we bring you 7 tips that'll help you make it happen.

 So, what’s the takeaway?

-It’s true, external platforms can help you quickly integrate AI into your product.
+It’s true, external platforms can help you quickly develop your AI app.

 But, you should always make sure your AI solutions remain flexible and under your control.